swagger-api/swagger-socket/README.md

 The SwaggerSocket protocol allows any existing REST Resources to be executed on top of the WebSocket Protocol.
 Resources can be deployed as it is, without any modification and take advantage of the SwaggerSocket protocol.

-You can also add bi-directional support to your REST resources by extending your application using the [Atmosphere Framework](http://github.com/Atmosphere/atmosphere).

 ### Join the community

 You can subscribe to our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/swagger-swaggersocket) or follow us on [Twitter](https://twitter.com/#!/swaggersocket)